Avidness/resume/README.md

 Simple resume site, built with create-react-app and material-ui.
+Hosted with Netify.